Livingsta shares her positive experience in business administration, customer service, and education.

 Minutes are short notes that I take during a meeting or a discussion.
-I record them so that we do not miss out on anything that was discussed or agreed in a meeting.
+I record them, so we do not miss out on anything discussed or agreed upon in a meeting.
 Minutes are officially approved by the chair and kept as a record that belongs to the organisation.
 They can help with any investigations that take place in the future.
 They also provide a record of what decisions were made at the meeting and who is going to act on them.

 Minutes are always short and plain, written in simple language, because they have to be circulated or accessed by people with different levels of standards in that language, in my case English.
 Anyone who was not able to attend the meeting and who needs to know what happened in the meeting will benefit from simply written minutes.

-I organise and prepare for the meeting by gathering information for the agenda, agreeing the items to be included on the agenda with the chair, circulating the agenda with supporting papers, booking the meeting room, informing those involved of the date, time, venue and purpose and by organising refreshments.
+I organise and prepare for the meeting by gathering information for the agenda, agreeing on the items to be included on the agenda with the chair, circulating the agenda with supporting papers, booking the meeting room, and informing those involved of the date, time, venue and purpose and by organising refreshments.
 I also have details of any visitors and any apologies needed for the meeting.

 I have the agenda in hand and all the necessary notepads and pens ready for the minutes.
-I listen carefully to the discussion, and I write the important points down.
+I listen carefully to the discussion and write down the important points.